Get a property report and suburb profile for any property in Eaton

 • Is it expensive to live in Eaton?

-Living in Eaton can be considered moderately expensive, especially when you compare it to other areas in Western Australia.
-The current median house price in Eaton is $582,000, which is relatively affordable compared to more urban areas.
-Units are even more budget-friendly, with a median price of $297,500.
-When it comes to renting, the average rent for houses is $620 per week, while units average $500 per week.
+Living in Eaton can be considered moderately expensive, especially when you compare it to other suburbs in Western Australia.
+The median house price in Eaton is currently around $785,000, which is quite significant.
+For those looking to rent, the average rent for houses is about $660 per week, while the average rent for units is slightly lower at $625 per week, though there seems to be a scarcity of units given the lack of a median price.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.